 This qualification specialises in Warehouse Operations.
-The subjects cover such crucial topics as: despatching goods; receiving and storing stock, and also how to follow security procedures for cargo and goods.
-Critical communication skills are covered in-depth to ensure that learners can work effectively with colleagues and customers.
+The subjects cover crucial topics such as despatching goods, receiving and storing stock, and how to follow security procedures for cargo and goods.
+Critical communication skills are covered in depth to ensure that learners can work effectively with colleagues and customers.
 This program specifically addresses legal current obligations under Workplace Health and Safety, Chain of Responsibility and Fatigue Management laws in a practical and engaging way.

 Start and study anytime

 24/7 access to courses